-Algeria’s modern flag with its colours, green, red, and white was intended to symbolize very specific points.
+Algeria’s modern flag with its colors, green, red, and white was intended to symbolize very specific points.
 In fact, it’s believed that green was Prophet Muhammad’s favourite color, representing Islam and nature, red depicting the deaths and sacrifice of all those who lost their lives for Algeria’s independence, and finally white symbolizing purity and peace.

 Geographical stats about Algeria…

 Algeria is the gateway between Europe and Africa – it’s located in northwest Africa, on the Mediterranean coast, and also shares borders with Morocco, Mauritania, Mali, Niger, Libya, and Tunisia.